getnikola/plugins/README.md

 If the plugin is a compiler extension, you need to set the `Compiler` here.
 Otherwise, skip this field.

-The `plugincategory` field is mandatory, and it must contain the plugin category.
+The `PluginCategory` field is mandatory, and it must contain the plugin category.
 Use 'Compiler' for compilers and the base class name for anything else.

 #### `[Documentation]`